bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 ### Limitations

-In this initial implementation of stepping there are some limitations:
+There are some limitations in this initial implementation of stepping:

 * Any system that reads events likely will not step properly
   * Frames still advance normally while stepping is enabled